bugsnag/bugsnag-psr-logger/README.md

 ```

-If you wish to use a separate logger alongside `BugsnagLogger` you will need to use `MutliLogger`.
+If you wish to use a separate logger alongside `BugsnagLogger` you will need to use `MultiLogger`.
 By passing it an array of `Logger` objects on construction, `MultiLogger` will call into each passed `Logger` in turn when a message is logged.

 ```php
 $logger = new Bugsnag\PsrLogger\BugsnagLogger($bugsnag);